 Well, good.
 This has been Andrew Busa and Mike Dillaire from Adviser Investments thanking you for listening to The Adviser You Can Talk To Podcast.
 If you enjoyed this conversation, please subscribe and review our show.
 You can also check us out at www.adviserinvestments.com/podcasts.
 Your feedback is always welcome.
 If you have questions or topics that you’d like us to explore, please email us at email@example.com.
 Thanks for listening.

 Podcast released on July 13, 2022.
 This podcast is for informational purposes only.
 It is not intended as financial, legal, tax or insurance advice even though these topics may be discussed.
+Past performance does not guarantee future results.
+All investments involve risk and can lose value.
+Always consult a financial, legal or tax professional before taking specific action.
 Information and events addressed in this podcast, as well as the job titles, job functions and employment of the podcast’s participants with respect to Adviser Investments, LLC may have changed since this podcast was released.
 For more information on each individual featured in this podcast, see the Our People section of our website.

 The Adviser You Can Talk To Podcast is a trademark of Adviser Investments, LLC.

 © 2022 Adviser Investments, LLC.
 All Rights Reserved.